Varadero Cuba Travel Guide

 Sold by the slice from 'ventanitas.'
 Basic, often cheese or ham, a quick snack.

-Pork or ham sandwiches on Cuban bread are common and filling.
+Pork or ham sandwiches on Cuban bread are widespread and filling.

 Mainly within higher-end all-inclusive resorts.
-Specialty à la carte restaurants offer international and refined Cuban dishes.
+Specialty à la carte restaurants offer international and cultured Cuban dishes.
 Reservations are typically required.

 Paladares (private, family-run restaurants) are the best choice.
-They offer authentic Cuban culinary experiences in downtown Varadero and Santa Marta.
+They offer authentic Cuban culinary experiences in the city center Varadero and The holy Marta.
 Generous portions in cozy settings.

-Small cafeterias and street food stalls ('ventanitas') offer very affordable options.
-Find them in downtown Varadero and Santa Marta.
+Small cafeterias and street food stalls ('ventanitas') offer budget-friendly options.
+Find them in downtown Varadero and The holy Marta.
 Great for quick, cheap meals like pizza or sandwiches.

 Resorts provide international cuisines in their specialty restaurants, catering to diverse tastes.
 Options outside resorts are fewer, with paladares focusing on Cuban food.